 Digging around existing plants will also evict other pests from their hiding places.
 Collect and dispose of the pests.

-Another good idea is to leave the area for a while and let the birds do the work for you.
+Another good idea is to leave the area and let the birds do the work for you.

 8. Bamboo Skewers